+Year ended December 31,

-2015 2016 \$ Change % Change
+2015 (In m 2016 illions) \$ Change % Change

-(10 mii lions)

-\$107.9 \$107.4 \$ (0.5) - %
+General and administrative \$107.9 \$107.4 \$ (0.5) - %

-Decemb 2015 (In mil (In millions) December 31, 2015 2016 (In millions) \$ Change

 General and administrative expenses decreased \$0.5 million during 2016, as compared to 2015, primarily due to a decrease of \$12.4 million resulting from a non-income based tax ruling and a decrease of \$7.3 million in other non-income based taxes in 2016.
 These decreases were offset by an increase of \$7.3 million in employee-related expenses, which was due to headcount growth.
 Further, the decrease in general and administrative expense was offset by an increase of \$8.0 million in overhead-related costs primarily due to the completion of construction on our new corporate headquarters, and an increase of \$3.4 million in professional fees for increased legal and accounting services.